1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

 |:----------:|:---------:|:--------:|:-----------:|
 | ![Printhead front](../assets/images/head_K2Pro_head-front_web.jpg) | ![Printhead back](../assets/images/head_K2Pro_backside_web.jpg) | ![Printhead top](../assets/images/head_K2Pro_topside_web.jpg) | ![Printhead bottom](../assets/images/head_K2Pro_underside_web.jpg) |

-It is the same as the one being used at the *Kobra 2 Plus* and *Kobra 2 Max* - it is *not* the same as the one being used in the regular *Kobra 2*.
+It is the same as the one being used at the *Kobra 2 Plus* and *Kobra 2 Max* - it is *not* the same as the one being used in the regular *Kobra 2* and the *Kobra 2 Neo* though.

 The printhead itself is running along the [x-axis gantry](axes.md#x-axis-gantry).